Toss bombing: Over-the-shoulder

 A more dynamic variant of toss bombing, called over-the-shoulder bombing, or the LABS (Low Altitude Bombing System) maneuver (known to pilots as the "idiot's loop"), is a particular kind of loft bombing where the bomb is released past the vertical so it is tossed back toward the target.
-This tactic was first made public on 7 May 1957 at Eglin AFB, when a B-47 entered its bombing run at low altitude, pulled up sharply (3.5 g) into a half loop, releasing its bomb under automatic control at a predetermined point in its climb, then executed a half roll, completing a maneuver similar to an Immelmann turn or Half Cuban Eight.
+This tactic was first made public on 7 May 1957 at Eglin AFB, when a B-47 entered its bombing run at low altitude, pulled up sharply (3.5 g) into a half loop, released its bomb under automatic control at a predetermined point in its climb, then executed a half roll, completing a maneuver similar to an Immelmann turn or Half Cuban Eight.
 The bomb continued upward for some time in a high arc before falling on a target which was a considerable distance from its point of release.
 In the meantime, the maneuver had allowed the bomber to change direction and distance itself from the target.

 Author and retired USAF F-84 pilot Richard Bach describes such an attack in his book Stranger to the Ground:

 The last red-roofed village flashes below me, and the target, a pyramid of white barrels, is just visible at the end of its run-in line.
 Five hundred knots.
 Switch down, button pressed.
 Timers begin their timing, circuits are alerted for the drop.
 Inch down to treetop altitude.
 I do not often fly at 500 knots on the deck, and it is apparent that I am moving quickly.
 The barrels inflate.
 I see that their white paint is flaking.
 And the pyramid streaks beneath me.
 Back on the stick smoothly firmly to read four G on the accelerometer and center the needles of the indicator that is only used in nuke weapon drops and center them and hold it there and I'll bet those computers are grinding their little hearts out and all I can see is sky in the windscreen hold the G's keep the needles centered there's the sun going beneath me and WHAM.

 My airplane rolls hard to the right and tucks more tightly into her loop and strains ahead even though we are upside down.
 The Shape has released me more than I have released it.
 The little white barrels are now six thousand feet directly beneath my canopy.
 I have no way to tell if it was a good drop or not.
 That was decided back with the charts and graphs and the dividers and the angles.
 I kept the needles centered, the computers did their task automatically, and the Device is on its way.